 Ideally located between NYC and D.C., Maryland offers unrivaled access to both the nation’s financial center and its legislative and regulatory decision makers.
-Maybe that’s why industry leaders T. Rowe Price and Legg Mason got their start here—and are still thriving here.
+Maybe that’s why industry leader T. Rowe Price got its start here—and is still thriving here.

 Maryland isn't just convenient, its attractive, too.
 Many of Maryland's 3,000 graduates in finance-related fields settle in Baltimore's eclectic neighborhoods as they start their careers in the city's thriving financial services sector.

 Maryland has the longest running AAA rating with a stable outlook from S&P Global, dating back to 1961.

 Maryland’s leadership in financial services goes back quite a while.
 All the way to 1800, in fact, when Alex.
 Brown was established in Baltimore, becoming the first investment bank in the United States.

 Today, Greater Baltimore is home to more recent financial powerhouses such as T. Rowe Price, Franklin Templeton, and CareFirst.
 These are among the best known of the state’s 8,380 financial services firms that collectively employ nearly 92,000 workers and generate $20.7 billion in gross state product.